psychoinformatics-de/rdm-course/_episodes/91-branching.md

 * The first one is [The Git Parable](https://tom.preston-werner.com/2009/05/19/the-git-parable.html) (20 min reading time).
 It is a story-like journey that not only explains the complex fundamental workings of Git, it also motivates them in an accessible way.
 As an added benefit, having read this text will make you friends with every open source software contributor at the next party - it works just like mentioning in passing that you have seen _\<insert-niche-Indie-band-here\>_ in person to someone who has been a life-long fan.

 * The second one is the free, browser-based game [learngitbranching.js.org](https://learngitbranching.js.org).
-You will learn a lot of Git commands in passing, its at least as much fun and colors as Candy Crush, and the best use of time during boring Zoom seminars.
+You will learn a lot of Git commands in passing, it's at least as much fun and colors as Candy Crush, and the best use of time during boring Zoom seminars.